jeanlouisboudart/kafka-producer-benchmark/README.md

 * MESSAGE_SIZE=200
 * NB_MESSAGES=1000000
 * REPORTING_INTERVAL=1000
+Those variables should be used by all clients to makes things easier to configure, but each client implementation can have its own set of custom configuration variables.

 Convert KAFKA_XXX into lowercase by replacing "_" with dots.
 This will help to play with batch.size/linger.ms/etc...

+### Specs
 By default each client implementation will need to capture metrics at regular interval (defined via REPORTING_INTERVAL).
 The should be logged using the following format to make things easier to compare:
 ```java